sarangb0003/LLM_RAG_on_Custom_data/README.md

-#  Fine-Tuned LLM for Custom Data
+#  QA bot using LLMs with RAG on Custom Data
 ```
-Created a Fine-tuned LLM model for question answering on custom data.
+Created a bot for Question Answering using LLM model with RAG
+which can answer the question from custom data
 ```

 ## Pre-requisites: